pritesh-shrivastava/melanoma-classification/project_report.md

 ### Metrics

-Evaluation metric for this image classification Kaggle competition is Area under the ROC curve.
+Evaluation metric for this Kaggle competition is Area under the ROC curve.
+This value is calculated on the test set.
+As the competition is currently open, its public leaderboard is calculated with approximately 30% of the test data.
+The final results will be based on the other 70 % of test data.
+We will try to optimize our AUROC value on the public leaderboard for this capstone project.

 An ROC curve (receiver operating characteristic curve) is a graph showing the performance of a classification model at all classification thresholds.
 This curve plots two parameters:
 - True Positive Rate (TPR), or Recall, is defined as follows :
 ```